GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 __Tool:__ No specific tools are needed, only QGIS.

-1. Open QGIS and create a [new project](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html#step-by-step-setting-up-a-new-qgis-project-from-scratch) by clicking on `Project` -> `New`
+1. Open QGIS and create a [new project](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html#step-by-step-setting-up-a-new-qgis-project-from-scratch) by clicking on `Project` → `New`.
 2. Once the project is created, save the project in the folder you created in Step 1 (e.g. 2022_05).
-To do that, click on `Project` -> `Save as` and navigate to the folder.
+To do that, click on `Project` → `Save as` and navigate to the folder.
 Give the project the same name as the folder you created (e.g. 2022_05).
-Then click `Save`
+Then click `Save`.
-3. Load all input data in QGIS by [drag and drop](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html#open-vector-data-via-drag-and-drop).
-Click on `Project` -> `Save`
+3. Load all input data in [QGIS via drag and drop](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html#open-vector-data-via-drag-and-drop).
+Click on `Project` → `Save`.
   * From the folder you created in step 1
     * ML1
   * From the `Fixes_data` folder: